 In fact, introverted-intuitives are some of the rarest personalities.
 They’re also some of the smartest.
 The INTP, INTJ, and INFJ tend to top the charts when it comes to intelligence tests and grades.
 That doesn’t mean that intuitives are automatically smarter than their counterparts.
 They are great at reading, writing, math, and all the other traits schools tend to prize.

 Great with big pictures

 Down to earth, normal

 Great at theory

 Knows the potential

 Feelers are more likely to pick up an animal off the street and keep it.
-They'll want to be around their family and will make their decisions based off their family.
+They’ll want to be around their family and will make their decisions based on their family.
 They tend to be better at expressing their emotions.
-They're creative types and may want to do things their own way, even if it isn't tried and true.
-They base their decisions on experiences.
-They can find arguments hostile and can even feel overwhelmed by them.
-This doesn't mean they do not know how to argue, but they prefer different methods of communication.
-Feelers tend to care about others feelings.
-They're good at empathy and want others to feel good.
-This may cause them to slide into being people pleasers or gossipers.
+They’re creative types, and they may want to do things their own way, even if it isn’t tried and true.
+They base their decisions on social experiences.

 Motivated by objective reasoning

 Does well with information systems that do not involve people